CALL US: 01274 567789

 How to choose the right radiator?

-Do you want a cast iron radiator, a showstopping designer radiator, or an electric version?
+Do you want a traditional cast iron radiator, a showstopping designer radiator, or an electric version?
 If you’re looking to upgrade your bathroom, will that involve a heated towel rail to make your step out of the shower as cosy as possible?
 And what kind of valves are right for your home?
 These are just some of the questions you might find yourself asking.
 In today’s blog post, we’ve collated lots of the questions our customers most frequently ask themselves (and us) when they start on their design journey.

 How do you want your radiator to be heated?